lijiaying/lijiaying.github.io/README.md

 ## Research Interests
-Software Engineering, Formal Verification, Program Analysis, Artifitial Intelligence
+** Software Engineering, Formal Verification, Program Analysis, Artifitial Intelligence **

-My primary research focuses on the correctness of software systems, including classic computer programs, smart contracts (programs ran on the block chain infrastructures), and artificial intelligence systems such as deep neural networks.
-I also have a broad interest in both the theoretic and practical aspects of software analysis, testing, debugging and verification.
-My vision is to furnish new insights and perspectives, as well as to develop prototype tools, in order to help practitioners build trustworthy and high-quality software systems.
+My primary research focuses on the correctness of software systems, including classic computer programs, smart

+contracts (programs running on the block chain infrastructures), and artificial intelligence systems such as neural

+networks.
+I also have a broad interest in both the theoretic and practical aspects of software analysis, testing,
-## Preprints
-- [**Boosting DeepPoly with Abstraction Refinement for Neural Network Verification**](http://jiaying.li/papers/DeepPoly_Abstraction_Refinement.pdf) Long H. Pham, Jiaying Li, Jun Sun, Manuscript, 2022

-- [**SOCRATES: Towards a Unified Platform for Neural Network Verification**](https://arxiv.org/pdf/2007.11206.pdf) Long H. Pham, Jiaying Li, Jun Sun, Manuscript, 2022

-- [**Learning Invariants with Dynamic States Partitioning**](http://lijiaying.github.io/papers/zimu.pdf) Jiaying Li, Jun Sun, Manuscript, 2018
+debugging and verification.
+My vision is to develop new theories and pratices that can indeed help practitioners

+build trustworthy and high-quality software systems.

+I welcome all the collabration from academia and industrials.
+Send me an email if you are interested.